Equality vs Diversity vs Equity: What’s the Difference and Why Does it Matter?

 • Accommodations for religious holidays or flexible working

 Unfortunately, various barriers to occupational equality still exist, such as unconscious biases during hiring, lack of access to promotions for certain demographics, and workplace harassment.
+Another issue that arises is when an employer will not allow you to begin maternity leave early, adding to the challenges faced by employees.
 To address and mitigate these challenges, companies are increasingly implementing equality training programmes.
 These aim to educate employees about equality issues and promote understanding of different backgrounds, encouraging a more equal working environment for each individual.

 Understanding diversity